 All output files written by SUMO are in XML-format by default.
 However, with the python tool xml2csv.py you can convert any of them to a flat-file (CSV) format which can be opened with most spread-sheet software.
 If you need a more compressed but still "standardized" binary version, you can use xml2protobuf.py.
 Furthermore all files can use a custom binary format which is triggered by the file extension .sbx.

-To keep the outputs of multiple simulation runs seperate, the option --output-prefix <STRING> can be used to prefix all output file names.
-When setting --output-prefix TIME all outputs will be prefixd using the time at which the simulation was started which keeps them seperated automatically.
+To keep the outputs of multiple simulation runs separate, the option --output-prefix <STRING> can be used to prefix all output file names.
+When setting --output-prefix TIME all outputs will be prefixed using the time at which the simulation was started which keeps them separated automatically.